kaintels/kaintels.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello! 👋 I currently serve as a Leader at <a href="https://modulabs.co.kr/">MODULABS</a> Multi-agent reinforcement learning environment (Multi-RL Env) LAB, where I focus on enhancing biometrics technologies.
+Hello! 👋 I currently studying as a research student at Tokyo University of Agriculture and Technology TT LAB, where I focus on understanding human inner state.

 My research topics of interest include, but are not limited to:
-- Blood pressure estimation and calibration
+- Stress categorization
-- Concentration detection
+- Brain computer interface
-- Medical data privacy protection
+- Biological data privacy protection